LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/mobs/advanced-method/README.md

 ---
-description: New advanced method to create custom mobs/entities.
+描述: New advanced method to create custom mobs/entities.
 ---

 # Advanced method